alexgo-io/alexlab-doc/product-features/farming/faqs.md

 <summary>What happens to my LP tokens when I stake them?</summary>

-When you stake your LP tokens in a yield farm, they are technically not in your possession anymore.
-During farming, LP tokens are locked in the ALEX smart contract.
-Although they belong to you and you are the only one authorized to withdraw them, they are not held in your wallet during the lock-up period.
+When you stake your LP tokens in a yield farm, they are technically transferred from your wallet to the farming smart contract.

 </details>